News from the HCA team

 HCA and Murawin Consulting Commence Evaluation of the NSW Aboriginal Maternity and Infant Health Services Program

-The HCA team is delighted to announce that, in conjunction with our new partner, Murawin Consulting (led by Carol Vale), we have recently commenced a two year evaluation process to investigate the reach, impact and cost of the NSW Aboriginal Maternity and Infant Health Services (AMIHS) Program since it was established over a decade ago.
+The HCA team is delighted to announce that, in conjunction with our new partner, Murawin Consulting (led by Carol Vale), we have recently commenced a two year evaluation process to investigate the reach, impact and cost of the NSW Aboriginal Maternal and Infant Health Services (AMIHS) Program since it was established over 15 years ago.
 The evaluation will focus on the program’s impact on Aboriginal babies and their mothers and seek to identify the critical success factors in the various models that have been implemented over time across the State.
 More information on the AMIHS program can be found here.

 As would be expected with a two year evaluation project timeframe, the evaluation process planned is very comprehensive consisting of both quantitative and qualitative data collection and analysis and use of both secondary and primary data sources.
 The evaluation effort will cover both AMIHS Program implementation and outcomes.
 Much of the evaluation method is standard, but some use of some quite interesting and novel methods such as social network analysis and the Field Implementation Rating Scale are included in the evaluation effort.